se0kjun/couple-breaker/README.md

 ##How to play

-Move the character using **WASD** and then go across herats between couples. you get a scores when hearts break.
+Move the character using **WASD** and then go across herats between couples. you get scores when hearts break.

+Click the Rudolph six times, you can also get scores